-With the exception of undergraduates enrolled in adult degree programs, students are expected to complete all program and degree requirements within six years (for master's degree) or eight years (for doctoral degree) of their original entry date to JMU or previous higher educational institution(s).
+Graduate students are expected to complete all program and degree requirements within six years (for master's degree) or eight years (for doctoral degree) of their original entry date to JMU or previous higher educational institution(s).
 If required by the academic unit, academic work completed more than six years prior to the students' anticipated graduation date might be subject to review by the academic units and The Graduate School for applicability to the graduate degree program.
 Additional standards may apply in programs leading to licensure or certification.